stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/matlab.md

 ### More documentation

-The following documentation is specifically intended for using Python on Sherlock.
-For more complete documentation about Python in general, please see the official [MATLAB documentation][url_matlab_doc].
+The following documentation is specifically intended for using Matlab on Sherlock.
+For more complete documentation about Matlab in general, please see the official [MATLAB documentation][url_matlab_doc].

 ## MATLAB on Sherlock